eTraGo stands for electric Transmission Grid optimization.

 The python package eDisGo provides a toolbox for analysis and optimization of distribution grids.
 It is closely related to the python project Ding0 as this project is currently the single data source for eDisGo providing synthetic grid data for whole Germany.
 Learn more here.

 The python package eGo is a toolbox and application which connects the tool eTraGo (optimization of flexibility options at transmission grid level) and eDisGo (optimization of distribution grids).
-All those python packages are part of the research project open_eGo.
+All those python packages were initially developed in the research project open_eGo.
 Learn more here.

 The DIstribution Network GeneratOr (Ding0) is a tool to generate synthetic medium and low voltage power distribution grids based on open (or at least accessible) data.
 Learn more here.